"I need ... see ... Dumbledore ..."

 They proceeded down to the kitchen to give Dobby his new socks.

-Harry is being prompt about keeping his word (having promised himself after the Second Task to buy Dobby a pair of socks for every day of the year), being considerate of a friend (giving Dobby something he'll enjoy), and looking out for Sirius at the same time, as we shall see in a moment.
+Harry is being prompt about keeping his word (having promised himself after the second task to buy Dobby a pair of socks for every day of the year), being considerate of a friend (giving Dobby something he'll enjoy), and looking out for his godfather Sirius at the same time, as we shall see in a moment.

 "Good idea," said Ron.
 "Give Pig something to do."

-As we see later as Pig struggles with the food parcel for Snuffles, offering his services is not necessarily one of Ron's better ideas, given Pig's size.
+As we see later as Pigwidgeon struggles with the food parcel for Snuffles, offering his services is not necessarily one of Ron's better ideas, given Pig's size.

 Winky was sitting on the same stool as last time, but she had allowed herself to become so filthy that she was not immediately distinguishable from the smoke-blackened brick behind her.
 Her clothes were ragged and unwashed.